Eritrea

 crown (Eritrean Autonomous State).

-14 Nov 1962 Integral part of Ethiopia; autonomy revoked (Eritrea province).
+14 Nov 1962 Integral part of Ethiopia; Autonomy revoked.

 29 May 1991 Provisional government established (de facto independence).